chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/distribute.md

 GitHub Secrets allow us to store sensitive information in our repository.
 In a browser window, open your GitHub repository.

-Click the ⚙️ Settings tab then the Secrets link in the sidebar.
+Click the ⚙️ Settings tab then the `Secrets and variables` dropdown in the sidebar, followed by the `Actions` link.
 You'll see the following screen:

 ![Empty GitHub secrets page](/design-systems-for-developers/github-empty-secrets-page.png)

-Click the **New secret** button.
+Click the **New repository secret** button.
 Use `NPM_TOKEN` for the name and paste the token you got from npm earlier in this chapter.

 ![Filled GitHub secrets form](/design-systems-for-developers/github-secrets-form-filled.png)